chrismhodgson/nextjs-pfrac/data/_pages/races/hartcliff-hill-race.md

   Races in 2014, 2020 and 2021 were cancelled.
 ---
 Hartcliff Hill is a BS category fell race: 2½ miles with 492 feet of ascent.
-Marked and marshalled course – no navigation or prior experience required.
+Marked and marshalled course &ndash; no navigation or prior experience required.
 The terrain is rough and can be extremely boggy.

 The race starts and finishes about ¾ mile from Langsett Barn so allow time after registration.

-### Course Records (current course – since 2015)
+### Course Records (current course &ndash; since 2015)

-Male: Max Wainwright, Dark Peak Fell Runners, 2019 – 15:37
+Male: Max Wainwright, Dark Peak Fell Runners, 2019 &ndash; 15:37

-Female: Katie Walshaw, Holmfirth Harriers, 2019 – 17:47
+Female: Katie Walshaw, Holmfirth Harriers, 2019 &ndash; 17:47

 ### Records for previous course:

-Male: Stuart Bond, Tommy's Fell Stars, 2009 – 14:54
+Male: Stuart Bond, Tommy's Fell Stars, 2009 &ndash; 14:54

-Female: N White, Bingley Harriers & AC, 2006 – 17:19
+Female: N White, Bingley Harriers & AC, 2006 &ndash; 17:19